Allenz5/ShortCutAI/README.md

 ### 1. Authorization

-- If you see the message `your system couldn't verify GoBuddy` the first time you open it:
+- If you see the message `your system couldn't verify GoBuddy` the first time you open it, rest assured that GoBuddy is safe to use.

 - Windows
   - Click `More Info`